 Knee pain can be caused by problems with the knee joint itself, or it can be caused by conditions affecting the soft tissues — ligaments, tendons or bursae — that surround the knee.

 The severity of knee pain can vary widely.
 Some people may feel only a slight twinge, while others may experience debilitating knee pain that interferes with their day-to-day activities.
 In most cases, self-care measures can help you cope with knee pain.

 Knee pain causes include:

 Knee pain that comes on slowly, or as a result of activity that's more strenuous than usual, can be managed at home.
 Knee pain that occurs from a relatively minor injury can often be safely observed for a day or two to see if self-care measures will be helpful.

 Long-term knee pain from arthritis is often helped by weight loss and exercises to strengthen the muscles around the joint.
 Other self-care options include:

 - Rest.
 Avoid more-strenuous or painful activities, but keep active.
 Try alternate activities that cause less discomfort — swimming instead of jogging, bicycling instead of tennis.
 For acute injuries, you may have to stay off your feet as much as possible or even use crutches for a short time.

 - Ice.
 Put ice on your knee for 15 to 20 minutes a few times each day.
 Use ice cubes or a bag of frozen vegetables wrapped in a towel.

 - Compression.
 Wrap an elastic bandage around your knee to help control swelling.
-Make the bandage fit snugly around your knee, but not tight enough to cause pain.
+Make the bandage fit snugly around your knee, but not tight enough to cause pain or leg swelling.

 - Elevation.
 Lying down with your knee propped up on pillows may help control pain and swelling.